anagha-google/composer2-basic-orchestration/README.md

 ### 2. Get started

-Dive into the lan, starting with the prerequisites module and run throuch module, in the exact same sequence as the module number.
+Dive into the lab, starting with the [prerequisites module](02-prerequisites.md) and run through module, in the exact same sequence as the module number.

-### 3. Dont forget to
+### 3. Dont forget to..

 Delete resources created after completing the lab.